Who is Luke?

 Do you clean up any accidents that you find?

-Yes, and we will take it out with us so you don't have the smell lingering when you get home.
+Yes, and we will take it out with us to keep your apartment smelling fresh.

 What if my dog picks up something off the street?